MikeGongolidis/RL/README.md

 Currently this repo includes:
 + Simple21 exercise.
++ Cartpole environment with REINFORCE approach.

 To be added:
-+ Cartpole environment with different approaches.
++ More approaches for Cartpole.